gaogao-asia/mysql-container/README.md

 ```

 ### Connect from Other Container
-Below is the command to loing to mysql on the container from the other container.
+Below is the command to log-in to mysql on the container from the other container.
-The host name of the database container is `local-db`.
+The host name of the database container is as specified in .env file.
 ```
 mysql -h local-db -u root -proot
 ```